-Iceland has a reputation of being quite a pricey destination to travel to and, in general, the rumours do hold true.
+Iceland has a reputation for being quite a pricey destination to travel to and, in general, the rumours do hold true.
 However, it doesn’t have to be the absolute most expensive place you ever visit, especially if you are aware of the prices in Iceland and know where it makes sense to cut your costs.

 Though things like food and accommodation can be quite expensive in Iceland, the vast majority of its natural attractions (and, really, why else are you visiting Iceland?) are completely free of charge to visit.
 This means that your day-to-day travelling costs don’t have to be all that high at all!

-If you’re wondering what the cost of travelling Iceland is and what kind of prices to expect when visiting, then make sure to have a look at the article below for a more detailed breakdown!
+If you’re wondering what the cost of travelling to Iceland is and what kind of prices to expect when visiting, then make sure to have a look at the article below for a more detailed breakdown!

 Read More: How Much Will an Iceland Trip Cost?

 Another thing that many potential travellers to Iceland wonder about when planning their trip is how they plan to get around the country.
 Depending on your budget and travel style, you do have a few different options ranging from hitchhiking to driving to relying on organised tours and there really is something for everyone in Iceland.